Berklee Emergency Notification System (BENS)

 Can I receive both text and voice messages on the same cell phone?

 Yes.
-Please remember you may incur a small charge to receive text messages, depending on your service providing/calling plan.
+Please remember that you may incur a small charge to receive text messages, depending on your service providing/calling plan.

 I received the emergency notification email, but when I clicked the link to play the audio version of the message nothing happened.
 Why?